cliburn/sta-663-2015-old/index.md

 * Using numexpr, numba and cython
 * Using functions from C/C++ libraries
 * Writing functions in C/C++ and wrapping for Python/R
-* Introduction to the Julai programming language
+* Introduction to the Julia programming language

 **Sample Exercise**: You are given some slow code.
 Speed it up by using a better algoithm or data structure.